 Race and Ethnicity

-Two reinforcing strands in the literature are especially significant when considering potential relationships between race, ethnicity and states’ basic assistance expenditures.
+Two reinforcing strands in the social policy literature are especially significant when considering potential relationships between race, ethnicity and states’ basic assistance expenditures.
 The first concerns the role of racial prejudice toward African Americans in shaping public attitudes of welfare recipients.
 Drawing on national survey data and a survey experiment, Gilens (1996) finds that white Americans that have significantly more negative attitudes toward African American are more likely to oppose welfare programs.
 Such attitudes translate to opinions of welfare policy, with “racial considerations” serving as “the single most important factor shaping whites’ views of welfare.”
 The other strand of the literature concerns the importance of race in shaping welfare policy outcomes.
 Several studies have examined the correlations between race and the restrictiveness of states’ TANF policies.
 For example, Soss et al. (2001) note significant positive relationships between the proportion of African Americans receiving TANF benefits in a state and the probability that the state adopts strong sanctions, stricter time limits on benefit receipt, and a limit on the number of children that can be included in the benefit group (i.e., a “family cap”).
 They also find significant positive relationships between the proportion of Latinos receiving TANF benefits and the probability that a state adopts stricter time limits on TANF benefits and a family cap on benefits.
 Fellowes and Rowe (2004) find that, on average, an increase from one standard deviation below the mean percentage of African Americans receiving TANF benefits to one standard deviation above the mean percentage results in significantly stricter TANF benefit eligibility criteria, stricter work requirements, and lower basic assistance benefits.
 They also find that the percentage of Latinos receiving TANF benefits is consequential, with an increase from one standard deviation below the mean percentage of Latinos in a state receiving TANF benefits to one standard deviation above the mean percentage resulting in significantly less flexible work requirements but less strict TANF eligibility criteria.

 We hypothesize that states with greater proportions of African Americans or Hispanics in their TANF caseload spend a lower proportion of their TANF grants on basic assistance.
 The variable african_americans measures the percentage of individuals receiving basic assistance benefits in a state who identify as African American or Black, while hispanics measures the percentage of individuals receiving basic assistance benefits in a state who identify as non-white and Hispanic.